10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 What to check before buying a mini trampoline?

-Generally, mini trampolines (rebounders) come in sizes from 32 to 45 inches, with 36 and 40 inches being the most common.
+They are mostly made in three different sizes, with few available variations.
+Those are 36″, 40″, 50″ in diameter, and as mentioned, there are a few models which are in between those.
+When answering the questions about which one is the best, it’s good to know who will actually use it.
+The smaller size is better for kids, teenagers and skinny people, so the weight of a jumper should be the most important factor when thinking about the size. .
 While the differences in size are not too big, every inch counts and if you live in a rather cramped space you might not appreciate the extra bulk larger trampolines invariably have.
 Beware though that by choosing a smaller trampoline you will most likely sacrifice some of the jumping surface.
 But even the smallest of trampolines should accommodate an average person without any problems.

-If you are plus sized and want to rebound, of course you can!
-In fact, it is a great exercise and will likely help you maintain healthy weight and good general health.
+If you are plus-sized and want to rebound, of course, you can!
+In fact, it is a great exercise and will likely help you maintain a healthy weight and good general health.
 There is a thing you must pay attention to while purchasing it, though.
 Always ensure the maximum weight capacity is not exceeded.

 Good trampolines should have a capacity of at least 115 kg (18 stone / 250 lbs), and some of the best ones can bear even more than 140 kg( 22 stone /300 lbs).
 You should avoid trampolines with less than 90 kg (14 stone / 200 lbs) of maximum weight capacity if you are a larger person.